platformdotnet/Platform.VirtualFileSystem/README.md

 ### Overlayed Provider

-Create a merged file system made up of the merged view of one or more file systems.
+Create a file system made up of the merged view of one or more file systems.

 	overlayed://[file:///tmp/a;file:///tmp/b]/c